Solar panel installation is more than choosing a brand; it starts with the correct size. That initial decision will determine […]

 Hardware Costs include:

-The largest single expense is for the solar panels themselves, accounting for 32% of the total cost.
-Installation and labor is the second highest expense at 20%.
+Installation and labour are the second highest expense at 20%.
 Inverters and wiring make up 14% of the cost, while assessment and add-ons account for 12%.

 The remaining costs are evenly split between installer costs and racking & mounting at 8% each, with inspections and permits making up the smallest portion at 4%.